-At Gordon Legal, P.C., helping small property landlords and rental housing providers resolve landlord tenant disputes is what we do.
-Whether you have a nonpaying tenant holding over after the monthly tenancy expires, an illegal basement tenant that won’t voluntarily surrender and vacate the premises, guest(s) or relative(s) overstaying their welcome, an uninvited squatter refusing to voluntarily get out of your building, a tenant willfully refusing to pay rent or any other type of landlord tenant dispute, you can count on having an experienced Queens eviction lawyer at Gordon Legal, P.C. work for you.
+At Gordon Legal, P.C., helping people resolve landlord tenant disputes is what we do.
+Whether it’s a claim of nonpayment of rent arrears, a tenant holding over after the expiration of a lease or rental agreement or any other type of landlord tenant dispute, you can count on having an experienced Queens eviction lawyer at Gordon Legal, P.C. work for you.

-In the past eight years, our office has represented hundreds of small property landlords and rental housing providers like you.
-Every landlord tenant case is personally handled by an experienced Queens eviction attorney that understands New York’s highly combative civil housing court and commercial court system.
-At Gordon Legal, P.C. we know the parts, procedures, process and people in New York’s housing court and commercial court system to effectively and expeditiously resolve your landlord tenant dispute.
+In the past nine years, our office has represented thousands of Queens Borough landlords and tenants like you.
+Every landlord tenant case is personally handled by an experienced Queens eviction attorney that understands New York’s highly combative civil housing court system.
+At Gordon Legal, P.C. we know the parts, procedures, process and people in New York’s housing court system to strategically and effectively resolve your landlord tenant dispute.
 Whether by negotiation, litigation or trial, we strive to find cost-effective, practical solutions.

-The bottom line – If you’re tired of providing free housing to bad tenants and want to get your house back, you have come to the right place.
-Gordon Legal, P.C. has streamlined the eviction process to remove your nonpaying holdover tenant as efficiently and professionally as possible.
+The bottom line – If you’re tired of dealing with a difficult landlord tenant dispute and want an experienced evictions attorney on your side, you have come to the right place.
+Gordon Legal, P.C. represents landlords and tenants in an efficient, ethical, legal and professional manner.
 We will handle the eviction process for you from start to finish.
-From the initial consultation, through court, to the city marshal, to the scheduled eviction, your Queens eviction lawyer will keep you informed every step of the way.
+From the initial consultation, drafting legal documents, arguing on your behalf in court, your Queens eviction lawyer will keep you informed every step of the way.
 We are here to help you resolve your landlord tenant dispute.

 At Gordon Legal, we:

-Our rental housing provider clients receive practical legal counseling and representation from a highly skilled and battle tested Queens eviction lawyer at every phase of the summary eviction proceeding process.
-This includes drafting and preparing all the legal paper work for service of process such as 3-day and 5-day rent demands, 10-day notices to cure, 30-day termination notices.
-As well as drafting petitions, ensuring proper service to tenants, occupants, licenses and squatters, negotiating stipulations of settlement, requesting hearings and trials without delay.
-Obtaining judgments and issuance of warrants, arguing in opposition to orders to show cause that delay and stay evictions and finally retaining city marshals on behalf of landlords to serve a notices of eviction, schedule eviction dates and ultimately conduct evictions.
+Our housing court landlord tenant clients receive practical legal counseling and representation from a highly skilled and battle tested Queens eviction lawyer at every phase of the summary eviction proceeding process.
+This includes drafting and preparing all the legal paperwork as well as negotiating stipulations of settlement, drafting and arguing motions, requesting hearings and conducting trials.

 Our number one priority is to ensure that all the highly technical documentation is prepared correctly, unforgiving deadlines are met, and that you get the best advocacy in court.
-New York Small Property Landlords and rental housing providers face the toughest headwinds of tenant protections – while it seems that there are many measures to protect decent well-mannered tenants from bad landlords, there is considerably less effort protecting good landlords from bad nonpaying holdover tenants.
-That is the domain of Gordon Legal, P.C.
-Zealous representation and clear, responsive communication with clients is the foundation of our success.
-By offering exceptional work, along with personal attention, we provide you with comprehensive, cost-effective, practical solutions to handling difficult, nonpayment and holdover cases.
+New York landlords and tenants face the toughest headwinds of statutory regulations, laws and procedures.
+While it seems, there are many measures to protect decent well-mannered landlords and tenants from bad adversaries, there is considerably less experienced eviction attorneys protecting good decent people from worst of the worst bad landlords and tenants.
+At Gordon Legal, zealous representation and clear, responsive communication with clients forms the foundation of our success.
+By offering exceptional work, along with personal attention, we provide you with comprehensive, cost-effective, practical solutions to handling difficult, summary eviction holdover cases.
 We empower you to enforce legal rights to your apartments, homes and properties by providing the tools needed to both prevent and resolve landlord tenant disputes.

-We admonish small property landlords and rental housing providers to commence the eviction proceeding process at the first indication of a landlord tenant dispute.
-Too often, landlords get infected with the insidious disease of wishful thinking and hoping that a problem will resolve itself on its own, when in fact landlord tenant disputes rarely work themselves out so simply.
-In a perfect world, every tenant you’ll ever have will pay rent on time, take diligent care of your property and not engage in illegal activities.
-In a perfect world, you will never have to evict your tenant.
+We admonish landlords and tenants to contact an experienced landlord tenant attorney at the first indication of a landlord tenant dispute.
+Too often, smart, good natured people get infected with the insidious disease of wishful thinking and hoping that a problem will resolve itself on its own, when in fact landlord tenant disputes rarely work themselves out so simply.
+In a perfect world, every tenant will pay rent on time and in turn every landlord will provide a safe habitable apartment; every landlord and tenant will take diligent care of their respective property rights and not engage in illegal activities.
+In a perfect world, landlords will never have to evict tenants.
 Unfortunately, this is not always the case.
-Please do not wait until the situation worsens and risk damage to your property, enlarging nuisances, losing months of rent, and all manner of other consequences to your rental business – take proactive action with Gordon Legal.
+Please do not wait until the situation worsens - take proactive action with Gordon Legal.

-The Summary Nonpayment Proceeding process generally involves serving your tenant a rent demand also known as the “3 or 5 Day Notice”.
-Once the tenant defaults on the rent demand, a petition is filed with the court and served upon tenant summoning the tenant to court to file and serve an answer.
-The landlord tenant clerk will then assign a court date, the landlord appears in court to get paid the rent owed.
-The tenant may be evicted for unpaid rent if the tenant does not or cannot pay the money.
+The Summary Holdover Eviction Proceeding process generally involves a landlord serving a tenant with a 30, 60 or 90-day notice.
 A holdover case is brought by the landlord to evict a tenant for other reasons besides non-payment of rent.
-When tenant holdovers, in other words refuses to leave after their tenancy expires, or violates other substantial lease provisions, landlords can take corrective actions up to and including an eviction.
+When a tenant holdover, in other words refuses to leave after a tenancy expires, or violates other substantial lease provisions, landlords can take corrective actions up to and including a summary holdover eviction proceeding.
 This is effectuated pursuant to a New York City housing court order known as a judgment of possession and enforced with an issuance of a warrant of eviction.